-On December 23, 2020, the Company entered into a first supplemental debenture indenture (the "Supplemental Indenture") which amended certain terms of the Company's existing Convertible Debentures which were due to mature in January 2021.
-Pursuant to the Supplemental Indenture, the maturity date of the Convertible Debentures was extended 18 months from January 9, 2021 to July 9, 2022, subject to adjustment, and the conversion price of the principal amount of the Convertible Debentures was reduced from \$0.35 per common share to \$0.05 per common share until January 9, 2022 and to \$0.10 per common share until July 9, 2022.
-In consideration for the amendments, the Company increased the outstanding principal obligations of the Convertible Debentures by 10%.
-The additional 10% of principal obligations is not convertible into common shares (the "Bonus Principal").
+On December 23, 2020, the Company entered into a first supplemental debenture indenture (the "First Supplemental Indenture") which amended certain terms of the Company's existing 7% Debentures which were due to mature in January 2021.
+Pursuant to the First Supplemental Indenture, the maturity date of the 7% Debentures was extended 18 months from January 9, 2021 to July 9, 2022, and the conversion price of the principal amount of the 7% Debentures was reduced from CDN \$17.50 per common share to CDN \$2.50 per common share until January 9, 2022 and to CDN \$5.00 per common share until July 9, 2022.
+In consideration for the amendments, the Company increased the outstanding principal obligations of the 7% Debentures by 10%.
+The additional 10% of principal obligations was not convertible into common shares.